AkagawaTsurunaki/KonekoMinecraftBot/README.md

 ### State Form

+The detail of all states are shown here.

+> [!WARNING]
+>
+> Sometimes, bot will take weird or bad actions (break your house, dig a hole in your way, or trample your farmland).
+> Therefore, please be careful when you are on a multiplayer server so as not to cause trouble to other players.

 > The state form is generated from source code.

 | State ID            | Description                                                                                                                                                                                          | Issues                                                                                                     |